Rishu-R1111/PROJECT-FRIDAY/README.md

 # Project_Friday_with_Alice

 ------------------------------------
 HeY, M Rishu , I have developed this project with using python alike the Google voice assistant. this was completed 50%(imo).
-Soon I Will be upgrading it fully based on Artifitial intelligence-Machine leaning like adaptibility.
+Soon I Will be upgrading it fully based on Artifitial-intelligence Machine-leaning like adaptibility.
 This project is about voice assistant like google ,amazon echo.
-If u guys have any good suggesstion please let me know. i can try definatly.
+If you guys have any good suggesstion please let me know.
+I can try definatly.
 ------------------------------------
 This AI Personal Assistant comes in 2 diffrent voices
 ------------------------------------